dev-cruz/dev-cruz/README.md

 ### Hi there 👋

-- :computer: Web development passionate.
-Frontend enthusiast.
-- :man_student: Intern at **[@quero-edu](https://github.com/quero-edu)**.
+- :computer: Backend Developer at **[@quero-edu](https://github.com/quero-edu)**.
-- :books: Graduating in System Analysis and Development.
+- :books: Graduating in Databases Technology.
-- :man_technologist: React, Vue, Node, Phoenix and more.
+- :man_technologist: NodeJS, Typescript, React, Vue, Elixir and more.
 - :brazil: From Brazil to the world!